Elon Musk and Grimes have changed their baby's name

 Grimes replied with the new name -- "X Æ A-Xii" -- but did not elaborate on the details behind the change.

-Replying to another comment, she wrote: "Roman numerals.
+Replying to another comment, Grimes seemed happy with the tweak: "Roman numerals.
 Looks better tbh."

+When Musk and Grimes announced the news of their new baby, born May 4, as well as his name "X Æ A-12", some pointed out that the name on the baby's official California birth certificate wouldn't be accepted as valid by the state of California, the location of Musk's Tesla headquarters.

+A California family-law attorney told People magazine that the state doesn't allow symbols, numbers or Roman numerals on birth certificates.
+Names must contain characters from the English alphabet.
+Hyphens are allowed, but the "Æ" might cause the certificate to be rejected and the parents would have to submit it again.

 The pronunciation presumably remains the same.
 Musk revealed how to say his son's name on Joe Rogan's podcast earlier this month.